 Bembridge Harbour lies on the eastern tip of the Isle of Wight, just a short sail from many Solent harbours with Chichester, Langstone, and Portsmouth all within a 10 mile radius.
 For yachtsmen embarking on a Channel crossing, Bembridge Harbour has the added attraction that it is at least an hour closer to the continent than the mainland marinas at the same end of the Solent.

 The Harbour is designated a ‘Site of Special Scientific Interest’ in recognition of its significance as a habitat for wildlife.
 The Harbour’s European importance is confirmed by its status as a ‘Special Protection Area’ and it is designated a ‘wetland of international importance’ under the Ramsar Convention.
-The Harbour has an area of saltmarsh as well as other
+There is an area of saltmarsh as well as other

-important habitats such as sand dunes, vegetated shingle, and saline lagoons.
-The saltmarsh and inter-tidal mud provide feeding grounds for wintering and migratory waterfowl and the Island’s only RSPB site edges onto the Harbour.
-Bembridge is a large, picturesque and sheltered harbour with beautiful beaches and, although the entrance is tidally restricted, once inside its shelter a warm welcome awaits visiting yachts whatever the weather.
-It has the two villages of Bembridge and St. Helens surrounding it, and the small town of Brading is a few miles away.
+important habitats such as sand dunes, vegetated shingle, and saline lagoons, the saltmarsh and inter-tidal mud providing feeding grounds for wintering and migratory waterfowl, and the Island’s only RSPB site edges onto the Harbour.
+Bembridge is a large, picturesque and sheltered harbour with beautiful beaches and although the entrance is tidally restricted, once inside its shelter a warm welcome awaits visiting yachts whatever the weather.
+Its sides are flanked by the villages of Bembridge and St Helens, home to a variety of pubs, cafes, and eateries offering the best Island produce.

 Once inside the Harbour there is a drying beach anchorage on your port side adjacent to Bembridge Sailing Club.
 Approximately half way down the Harbour on your starboard side you will come to the Duver Marina visitors’ pontoon which gives access to the shore on the north side of the Harbour.

-Visitors are advised to call on VHF Channel 80, Callsign: “Bembridge Harbour” on entering the Harbour for berthing instructions.
+Visitors are requested to call on VHF Channel 80, Callsign: “Bembridge Harbour” on entering the Harbour for berthing instructions.
 Individual “Premier” finger berths can be booked in advance online.
 Alongside berths can also be booked online - at busy times during the summer months it may be necessary to raft out.

 Contact: Bembridge Harbour Authority, Harbour Office, The Duver, St Helens, Isle of Wight, PO33 1YB.
-Tel: 01983 872828. bembridgeharbour.co.uk or follow the Facebook page.
+Tel: 01983 872828. bembridgeharbour.co.uk or follow the Facebook page